1. Invest-Safely.com

 I'm going to let you in on a secret: Personal financial statements are the first thing you do when meeting with a financial planner.

-They'll call them something else, like "Your Financial Profile" or "Financial Data Worksheets".
-But these are just personal financial statements by a different name.
+They might call them something else, like "Your Financial Profile" or "Financial Data Worksheets".
+But they're just personal financial statements by a different name.

 What are Financial Statements?